Micro215/AKEF-AIC-Calculator/README.md

 ## Disclaimer

 This is an unofficial fan-made tool.
 All game data, assets, and item names are the property of Hypergryph.
-This calculator is based on information from the Arknights: Endfield CBT and is subject to change upon official release.
+This calculator is based on information from the Arknights: Endfield.